CloudLabsAI-Azure/AIW-Infra-Migration/Labfiles/module1-exercise2.md

 ### Task 1: Create a migration assessment

-In this task, you will use Azure Migrate to create a migration assessment for the SmartHotel application, using the data gathered during the discovery phase.
+In this task, you will create a migration assessment for the SmartHotel application using Azure Migrate.
+The assessment will help you evaluate the readiness of the on-premises VMs for migration to Azure.

 1. On **Assessments tools**, under **Azure Migrate: Discovery and assessment**, click on **Assess** **(1)** and select **Azure VM** **(2)** from the dropdown to start a new migration assessment.